codyjrivera/ids-artifact/README.md

 work even with omissions in the Dafny results (e.g., omitting `red-black-tree::insert` and `scheduler-queue::bst-remove-root` as is done by default).

-## Boogie Benchmarks with Builtin Support for Parametrized Updates
+## Boogie Benchmarks using a Transplant Script to implement Parametrized Updates
+In our original benchmark suite, we implemented parametrized map updates using a custom script that modifies the SMT queries Boogie generates.
-In response to a reviewer who pointed out that the transplant script was unnecessary since Boogie had builtin support for parametrized updates, we quickly adapted our benchmark suite to use this support.
-The suite is located in `boogie-builtin/`.
-Like the other benchmark suites above, one can verify all methods with `./boogie-builtin-all.sh` and `./boogie-builitin-method.sh DATASTRUCTURE METHOD`.
+However, a reviewer pointed out that Boogie has native support for such updates, and the present version of the paper and artifact takes advantage of this.

+We include the original implementation of the benchmark suite in `boogie-original/`.
+Like the other benchmark suites above, one can verify all methods with `./boogie-all.sh` and `./boogie-method.sh DATASTRUCTURE METHOD`.
 Verifying all benchmarks takes ~5min, similarly to `boogie/`.

+## License
+Copyright (c) 2024 Cody Rivera.

+This artifact is licensed under the MIT licence.
+Please see `LICENSE.txt` for more details.